Prototype-Guided Robust Learning against Backdoor Attacks: Prototype-Guided Robust Learning

-For the label-consistent samples, instead of treating them with equal confidence, the defender assigns a weight $w_i \in [-1,1]$ to control their contribution to the training process.
-Specifically, the WCE loss is defined as follows:
+For the label-consistent samples, PGRL assigns a weight $w_i \in [-1,1]$ to control their contribution to the training process.
+Specifically, samples closer to the benign data receive larger (near $+1$) weights, while far-away samples receive smaller (possibly negative near $-1$) weights.

-where $CE()$ is the cross entropy loss.
-If $w_i$ is positive (negative), the model is encouraged to `learn' (`unlearn') the corresponding sample.
-The term $sgn_i$ ensures that the unlearning process stops once the model has already `forgotten' the sample, i.e., when $\arg\max M(\vct{x}_i) \neq y_i$.
-To avoid the statistical bias over batch data, the weight estimation analyzes the entire training dataset's features to compute and update the weights $w_i$.
+The weight $w_i$ is estimated by analyzing the distance between the features of the sample ($\vct{x}_i$, $y_i$) and features of the benign (validation) samples of class $y_i$, which we denote as ($\vct{x}^v_i$, $y_i$), of $D_{val}$.
+Specifically, we calculate the probability that the considered sample belongs to the same distribution as the clean validation data belonging to the same class.
+To this end, we employ the {multivariate normal distribution} to calculate the probability:

-The weight $w_i$ is estimated by analyzing the distance between $\vct{x}_i$ and the benign (validation) samples of class $y_i$ in $D_{val}$.
-Specifically, utilizing the \textit{multivariate normal distribution} to calculate a probability $q_{i} = \max_{\vct{\mu} \in F_{val,j=y_i}} \mathcal{N}(\vct{f}_i | \vct{\mu}, \Sigma)$, where $\vct{f}_i$ is the feature vector of $\vct{x}_i$, $F_{val,j=y_i}$ is the set of corresponding benign (validation) features of class $y_i$ from $D_{val}$, and $\Sigma$ is an identity matrix whose number of columns and rows equals the dimension of $\vct{f}_i$.
+where $\vct{s}_i$ is the feature vector of $\vct{x}_i$ in the sphere space, $ \vct{x}^v_i$ is a benign sample from $D_{val}$ with label as $y_i$ and mapped to the sphere space as the mean value of normal distribution, and $\Sigma$ is an identity matrix whose number of columns and rows equals the dimension of $\vct{s}_i$.
 The value of $q_i$ tends to be high if the distance is small.
-Moreover, since a high feature dimension ($d_1>1000$) can cause the curse of dimensionality,\footnote{The distance metrics fail to discriminate `near' and `far' distances} we reduce the dimensionality of $\vct{f}_i$ and $F_{val,j=y_i}$ by UMAP~\cite{abs-1802-03426} to lower dimension before using them.
+Moreover, since a high feature dimension ($d>100$) can cause the curse of dimensionality\footnote{The distance metrics fail to discriminate `near' and `far' distances}, we reduce the dimensionality of $\vct{s}_i$ and $s(\vct{x}^v_i)$ by UMAP\footnote{{https://umap-learn.readthedocs.io/en/latest/}} to lower dimension before using them.

 Then, the $q_i$ is normalized to $w_i\in [-1,1]$ by normalization with threshold $\tau$.
 Given probability sets $\vct{q}=\{q_1,...,q_N\}$ for all $N$ samples in the whole dataset $D_{tr}^{\alpha}$, we normalize them into the range $[-1,1]$ via